You HAVE QUESTIONS, WE HAVE ANSWERS

 Does the MSW Program accept transfer credit?

-The MSW program will allow for transfer of up to 6 credit hours for the Advanced Standing track and 12 credits for the Foundation track.
+The MSW program will allow for transfer of up to 6 credit hours for the Advanced Generalist track and 12 credits for the Generalist track.
 Transfer credits for the Generalist track must be completed at a regionally accredited institution and must be awarded a B/3.0 or higher grade.
 For the Advanced Generalist track, students may apply for transfer of up to 6 credit hours of graduate credit hours from a CSWE accredited MSW program (grades must be B or higher) under the following guidelines

 - Course work which would be over five years old at the completion of the degree program (as defined by the student’s plan of study) may not be used.

 - Acceptance of transfer credits will depend upon how they fit within the MSW requirements and the student’s overall plan of study.

 - Only applicants from CSWE-accredited graduate social work programs will be considered for admission as transfer students for the Advanced Generalist track.

 How is the practicum process completed online?

 MSW students will participate in direct client and client systems contact and supervision in their local area for each practicum.
 During each practicum, students will participate in bi-weekly group practicum seminars with a qualified faculty member and other students in the program.
 These practicum seminars are conducted online via Internet video conferencing, using security features in order to maintain confidentiality and security of information and to meet HIPAA regulations.

 - With guidance from the MSW Field Education Director, you will establish a local practicum site with a qualified supervisor that meets standards outlined in the MSW Program Handbook and the MSW Field Practicum Manual.